wkumari/draft-wkumari-dhc-capport/README.md

    URI  The URI of the authentication page that the user should connect
       to.
 For the reasons described above, the implementer might want to use an IP address literal instead of a DNS name.
+This should

+Kumari, et al.          Expires September 5, 2015               [Page 6]

+Internet-Draft             DHCP Captive-Portal                March 2015

-This should be padded with NULL (0x0) to make the total option length (including the Type and Length fields) a multiple of 8 bytes.
+      be padded with NULL (0x0) to make the total option length (including the Type and Length fields) a multiple of 8 bytes.

-Kumari, et al.           Expires August 3, 2015                 [Page 6]

-Internet-Draft             DHCP Captive-Portal              January 2015

 5. Use of the Captive-Portal Option